 You don't need a custom-built system.
 Most invoicing automation runs on tools you may already be using — or affordable ones you can adopt:

-• AI-powered tools — Newer tools can draft invoice line items from project notes, suggest follow-up timing based on client payment history, and even predict which invoices are likely to go overdue.
+- AI-powered tools — newer tools can draft invoice line items from project notes, suggest follow-up timing based on client payment history, and even flag which invoices are likely to go overdue.

 The right stack depends on your business.
 A solo consultant needs something different than a 15-person contracting company.
 But the principle is the same: connect your work tracking to your invoicing, and let automation handle the rest.